“Those who support others are strongest when they are supported themselves.”

 Our Vision

-Our vision is a world where emotional wellbeing is a shared priority, and helpers of all kinds—including, but not limited to, healthcare works, first responders, educators, parents, caregivers, and social service professionals.
-To help ensure that they have access to simple, meaningful tools that support their mental health.
-We aim to become a trusted source for self-guided wellness resources that are grounded in real life, inspired by lived experience, and rooted in community care.
+We envision a world where emotional well-being is a shared responsibility and helpers of all kinds—healthcare workers, first responders, educators, parents, caregivers, and social service professionals—have access to meaningful, practical support.
+We aim to be a trusted source for mental health education and self-guided wellness resources that are grounded in real life, shaped by lived experience, and rooted in community care.

 Our Mission

-If we’ve worked together in therapy before, you probably know how I end most sessions: “How are you feeling… in this moment?”
+If we’ve worked together in therapy, you may recognize how I often end sessions: “How are you feeling…in this moment?”
+It’s a simple question that reflects how change often happens—one minute at a time.

 At A Minute for Mental Health, we stand against anti-Black racism in all its forms—individual, systemic, and institutional.
 We recognize that anti-Black racism is deeply rooted in our society and continues to cause harm through inequities in mental health care, education, employment, and justice.